-Fringe benefits are benefits which are provided by the employer to an employee over and above the normal salary and wages, which may be in the form of cash-support or assistance in daily needs of life or financial support for retirement age or any other form with the objective to retain the high-quality people within the organization.
+Fringe benefits are advantages that are provided by the employer to an employee over and above the normal salary and wages, which may be in the form of cash support or assistance in daily needs of life or financial support for retirement age or any other form with the objective to retain the high-quality people within the organization.

 - Every being on this planet loves it when he gets something extra over and above what is asked for.
 Like oregano and chilli flakes together with Domino’s Pizza.
 That “extra” principle applies a lot in the employment field.

 - Fringe Benefits is “that extra” component.
 You are getting a salary for your service, no doubt.
 But won’t you like to get appreciated for your performance?
-Won’t you like to get pampered at the time of needs?
+Won’t you like to get pampered in your time of need?
 Some of the things are valued, beyond salary.
-That’s what is a fringe benefit is all about.
+That’s what a fringe benefit is all about.

 Objectives of Fringe Benefits

-- In earlier days of businesses, the only way to retain the employees was to hike the current salary.
-Days moved ahead and only those employees were retained who were honest on their job profiles.
-In the modern world today, the retention of employees is served through giving them extra benefits for their long service with the organization.
+- In earlier days of businesses, the only way to retain employees was to hike the current salary.
+Days moved ahead and only those employees retained who were honest on their job profiles.
+In the modern world today, the retention of employees is served by giving them extra benefits for their long service with the organization.

-- With the objective to attract talented employees, organizations give ample amount of salary together different fringe benefits because if they don’t give, others (i.e. competitors) will grab them in no time.
+- With the objective to attract talented employees, organizations give ample amounts of salary together with different fringe benefits because if they don’t give them, others (i.e. competitors) will grab them in no time.

 - It has been observed in the past that many talented employees leave the organization if they don’t get enough benefits for staying for long.